Isaac Newton: Recognition

-The mathematician and astronomer Joseph-Louis Lagrange frequently asserted that Newton was the greatest genius who ever lived, and once added that Newton was also "the most fortunate, for we cannot find more than once a system of the world to establish."
-English poet Alexander Pope wrote the famous epitaph:
+The mathematician and physicist Joseph-Louis Lagrange frequently asserted that Newton was the greatest genius who ever lived, and once added that Newton was also "the most fortunate, for we cannot find more than once a system of the world to establish."
+The English poet Alexander Pope wrote the famous epitaph:

 Nature, and Nature's laws lay hid in night.

 God said, Let Newton be! and all was light.

 But this was not allowed to be inscribed in Newton's monument at Westminster.
 The epitaph added is as follows: